Elections in Luxembourg: Eligibility

-In addition to the criteria outlined above, to stand for election to the European Parliament, one must be resident in Luxembourg.
-There are also extra requirements if one is a non-Luxembourgish citizen, in which case, one must be in full possession of one's political rights in both Luxembourg and one's country of citizenship (if not a Luxembourgish national), and have resided in Luxembourg for the past five years (and not just five of the past six).
+In addition to the criteria outlined above, any person standing for election to the European Parliament to represent Luxembourg must be resident in Luxembourg.
+There is one extra requirement for non-Luxembourgish citizens: they must be in full possession of their political rights in both Luxembourg and their Member State of citizenship.

 Electoral system

 The seats are allocated according to the D'Hondt method.